triplea-game/triplea/docs/development/reference/cli-build-commands.md

 ./gradlew :game-app:game-core:test --tests 'games.strategy.triplea.UnitUtilsTest.*Units*'
 ```

-`gradle` uses caches heavily, thus, if nothing has changed, reruning a test will not actually run the test again but only recall its cached result.
-To really re-execute a test you must run the task `:clean` or `:cleanTest` beforehand and supply the `--no-build-cache` option:
+`gradle` uses caches heavily, thus, if nothing has changed, re-running a test will not actually run the test again.
+To really re-execute a test use the `--rerun-tasks` option:
 ```
-./gradlew --no-build-cache :game-app:game-core:cleanTest :game-app:game-core:test
+./gradlew --rerun-tasks :game-app:game-core:test
 ```